There are different types of myeloma. The treatment you need is usually the same whichever type you have but the type can change how it affects you.

 Monoclonal gamopathy of undetermined significance (MGUS)

-Your plasma cells make too many large protein molecules known as immunoglobulins or paraproteins.
+If you have mGUS your plasma cells make too many large protein molecules known as immunoglobulins or paraproteins.
 These show up in the blood.

 MGUS is often found by chance, in blood tests for a routine check up, or tests for a different medical problem.
 This is because MGUS does not cause any symptoms, and does not generally affect your health.